top of page

 I had the pleasure of sitting down with Mike to talk about his journey and what his future holds.

-Mike’s rise didn't start with hype; it began with moments of realization and consistency of showing up.
+Mike’s rise didn't start with hype; it began with moments of realization and consistency.

-I asked Mike if there was a moment when he knew that Basketball was his sport and knew he could do some serious damage.
+I asked Mike if there was a moment when he knew that basketball was his sport and that he could do some serious damage.
 His answer was dominant.

-From that point on, the path was set, and since then it's been all up from that point on.
-Mike's been dropping consistently from 18 to 40 points every game while showing immense leadership on his team.
+From that point on, the path was set.
+Since then, Mike has been consistently scoring between 18 to 40 points every game while showing immense leadership on his team.

-When I asked Mike what drives him every day, Mike didn’t hesitate.
+When I asked Mike what drives him every day, he didn’t hesitate.

 “My family.
 They’ve been pushing me to be the person I am today; I wouldn't be in the position I am now without them; that's my biggest why,” he said.

-That family-fueled motivation shows up in how he attacks day in and day out with his personal goals and team goals.
+This family-fueled motivation shows up in how he attacks each day, focusing on both personal and team goals.

-I asked Mike what his goals are at this moment to finish up his senior year in high school, and for the years to come.”
+I asked Mike what his goals are as he finishes his senior year in high school and looks toward the future.

 “Winning that ring, going back-to-back in that state championship as a team goal, but I also want to average 8 assists per game as a personal goal, and be able to get some more college recruits to turn their heads this year.”

-I followed up by asking Mike if the end goal is going pro.
+I followed up by asking Mike if the end goal is to go pro.

 “My goal is to go pro, no question.
 But I know it’s not just gonna happen overnight.
 I’m locked in on putting in the work every day, proving myself step by step first at this level, then in college, then chasing that pro dream.”